Euan-Mac/Active-Elastomer-Model/README.md

     - numpy
     - scipy
     - matplotlib (only used for some advanced functions, so you may get away without this)
-  - Processing Output Environment, required packages (available from conda-forge):
+  - Processing Output Environment,
+    - required packages (available from conda-forge):
       - numpy
       - scipy
       - matplotlib
-    - pyvista
+      - pyvista (version0.41.1)
+      - vtk (version 9.2.6)
       - imageio
+    - This envronment is a pain to get right.
+Vtk should auto install with pyvista but it doesn't so you need to install them both seperately, also the newer versions of vtk introduce bugs into the analysis functions I wrote.
+Reccomended easiest order of conda commands to install everything correctly is in env_set_up.bash

 ## Mesh Generation